 The Southside Virginia Community College (SVCC) Chorus is presenting “Noël!
-Nowell!” with 42 chorus members and instrumentalists, at two afternoon concerts: the first in Emporia on Sat., December 8 at 3:00 PM at the Main St. United Methodist Church, 500 S. Main St., Emporia, VA 23847; and the second in South Hill on Sun., December 9 at 3:00 PM at South Hill Presbyterian Church, 914 N. Mecklenburg Ave., South Hill, VA 23970.
+Nowell!” with 42 chorus members and instrumentalists, the concert will be held Sunday, January 6, 2019 at 3:00 PM at the South Hill Presbyterian Church, 914 N. Mecklenburg Ave., South Hill, VA 23970.
 Directed by Carol Henderson and accompanied by pianist Sally Tharrington the concerts are free admission.

 The SVCC Chorus is continuing to be supported by the Southside Virginia Community College and the Southside Virginia Community College Foundation.
 This support has allowed the SVCC Chorus to develop, grow, and bring these excellent concerts into Southside Virginia for our local communities free of charge.

 “Noël!
 Nowell!”
 SVCC Chorus holiday concerts present Christmas themes of the birth of Jesus, the angel song that leads the shepherds into the quiet snow of wintertime, and the arrival of the three Kings.

 Noël is an ancient French word originating from the Latin natalis meaning "birthday."
 Noël was sung for the first time in a church motet dated in the 1400’s.
 A noel or nowell can be a buoyant refrain or it can tell the story of the nativity (as does, “The First Noel”).
 Traditionally, noels were sung when the entire village gathered for singing and celebrating the bringing in of the Yule log.